ardentTech/adafruit-feather-rp2040-rfm95-quickstart/README.md

 and the `rp2040` feature is brought into scope, what is NOT scoped is a related boot2 implementation.
 This is because the W25Q64JV is not explicitly supported within `embassy-rp`.
 With no explicit boot2, `embassy-rp` defaults to the W25Q080 boot2 implementation, which **appears to just work** with the Adafruit Feather RP2040 RFM95 board.
 Neat.

+If you want to want more info about the RP2040's boot sequence, check out this great article from [Van Hunter Adams](https://vanhunteradams.com/Pico/Bootloader/Boot_sequence.html).